arcus/education_modules/setting_up_git.md

 <div class = "options">
 If you have a text editor you're already familiar with, choose that.

-If you don't recognize any of the editors in the table below, we recommend setting your default editor for git to `nano`, using the following command: `$ git config --global core.editor "nano -w"`.
+If you don't recognize any of the editors in the table below, we recommend setting your default editor for git to `nano`, using the following command: `git config --global core.editor "nano -w"`.
 </div>

 It is possible to reconfigure the text editor for Git whenever you want to change it.